-This article addresses at least five property issues that I think will cover most of the property issues.
+This article addresses at least five property issues that I think will cover most of the discussions on property.
 You may add more if these do not cover your needs.
 But you must keep to property issues.
-Since the issues addressed vary so much, I encourage you to use the words in parenthesis when posting so people will know whether the post is important to them
+Since the issues addressed vary so much, I encourage you to use the words in parentheses when posting so people will know whether the post is important to them.

 - Space as a metaphor.
 What your space looks like says something about who you are.
 (Metaphor)